kieranfraser/gym-push/README.md

 ## EvalUMAP Challenge 2019
 The use-case for the proposed challenge is personalized mobile phone notification generation.
 Previous work in this space has explored intercepting incoming mobile notifications, mediating their delivery such that irrelevant or unnecessary notifications do not reach the end-user and generating synthetic notification datasets from real world usage data.
 The next step toward an improved notification experience is to generate personalised notifications in real-time, removing the need for interception and delivery mediation.

 Specifically, assuming individuals’ interactions with their mobile phone have been logged, the challenge is to create an approach to generate personalized notifications on individuals’ mobile phones, whereby such personalization would consist of deciding what events (emails, alerts, reminders etc.) to show to the individual and when to show them.
 Given the number of steps associated with such personalization, the task proposed in this paper will focus on the first step in this process, that of user model generation using the logged mobile phone interactions.
-For this task a dataset consisting of several individuals’ mobile phone interactions is provided, described in [Data explained](#Data-explained).
+For this task a dataset consisting of several individuals’ mobile phone interactions is provided, described [here](#Data-explained).

 ## Task Description
 #### Task 1